-It’s a dish that I go back to again & again – it’s really easy to make and is simply delicious – especially the day after, when it’s spent a few hours in the fridge.
+It’s a dessert that I go back to again & again.
+It’s really easy to make and is simply delicious – especially the day after when it’s spent a few hours in the fridge.
 It’s great served with a ginger or summer fruit compote.
 We had some with a lovely wild blueberry preserve.

 Melt the butter gently in a small pan on a low heat.
 Roughly break up the biscuits and and place them in a food processor.
 Process the biscuits for 2-3 minutes until they resemble fine crumbs.
 Add the sugar, then pour in the melted butter and process for 30 seconds to combine